Skip to content

 • append (default) Appends data into existing directory.

-.. dropdown:: Behavior in details
+Behavior in details

-Directory is created using all the provided options (``format``, ``partition_by``, etc).
+• Directory does not exist Directory is created using all the provided options (format, partition_by, etc).

-* Directory exists, does not contain partitions, but :obj:`~partition_by` is set
+• Directory exists, does not contain partitions, but [partition_by][] is set Data is appended to a directory, but to partitioned directory structure.

-Existing files still present in the root of directory, but Spark will ignore those files while reading,
+Existing files still present in the root of directory, but Spark will ignore those files while reading, unless using recursive=True.

-Data is appended to a directory, but to the root of directory instead of nested partition directories.
+• Directory exists and contains partitions, but [partition_by][] is not set Data is appended to a directory, but to the root of directory instead of nested partition directories.

-Spark will ignore such files while reading, unless using ``recursive=True``.
+Spark will ignore such files while reading, unless using recursive=True.

-unless using ``recursive=True`` to disable partition scanning.
+Spark cannot read directory with multiple partitioning schemas, unless using recursive=True to disable partition scanning.

 • replace_overlapping_partitions If partitions from dataframe already exist in directory structure, they will be overwritten.